-- Schedule frequent, short study periods.
-When you do have to study for longer periods of time, take a 15-minute break for every 60 to 90 minutes of study time.
+- Schedule frequent short study periods.
+When you do have to study for longer, take a 15-minute break for every 60 to 90 minutes of study time.

-- Remember to schedule time for your favourite activities and relaxing with your friends or family.
+- Remember to schedule time for your favourite activities and for relaxing with your friends and family.

 - Leave some flexibility in your schedule so you have room to cope with unexpected demands on your time.